 Release Year: 2021

 If you read the reviews of Sardar Udham by real moviegoers and you’ll find one common citing: The Jallianwala Bagh massacre scene.
 People have cried or almost cried, leaving theatres filled with disturbing and overwhelming emotions over the depiction of this moment in history.
 Vicky Kaushal’s Udham Singh is a freedom fighter from Punjab who assassinates Michael O’Dwyer in London to avenge the massacre of the 20,000 peaceful protestors who were killed in Amritsar.
-The movie transitions from past to present day seamlessly, and the narrative will stir the same patriotism in you as the many movie adaptations of Bhagat Singh.
+The movie transitions from the past to the present day seamlessly, and the narrative will stir the same patriotism in you as the many movie adaptations of Bhagat Singh.

 Watch Sardar Udham on Amazon Prime